pksilen/semantic-ui-react-datetimeinput/README.md

 Double-clicking "start" type input value, sets its value to minimum value and double-clicking "end" type input value sets its value to maximum value.

-Additionally, for example, Time input control can be configured to increment/decrement minutes by 5, 10 or 15 minutes whichever is mostly suitable for you analytics need.
+Additionally, for example, Time input control can be configured to increment/decrement minutes by 5, 10 or 15 minutes whichever is mostly suitable for your analytics need.
 Similarly Date input control by default decrements/increments day value on double click by one week (7 days) and month value on double click by one quarter (3 months).
-All of these increment/decrement amounts for each component of time and date are fully configurable.
+All of these increment/decrement amounts for each part of time and date are fully configurable.

 ## Prerequisites
     "react": "^16.0.0",